knice/inquiry.ucsc.edu/source/_articles/2020-21/highest-regards.md

 enterprise.
 At UC Riverside, Larive was both a professor of chemistry and served as provost and executive vice chancellor.
-Her research involved developing improved tools for chemical analysis used to study everything from human biology to food---one project had her characterizing the compounds in pomegranate juice.
+Her research involved developing improved tools for chemical analysis used to study everything from human biology to food&mdash;one project had her characterizing the compounds in pomegranate juice.

 "I've been involved in many collaborative research projects and worked